nginxinc/nginx-wiki/source/modules/memc.rst

 Installation
 ------------
-You're recommended to install this module (as well as the Nginx core and many other goodies) via the `ngx_openresty bundle <http://openresty.org>`__.
+You're recommended to install this module (as well as the NGINX core and many other goodies) via the `ngx_openresty bundle <http://openresty.org>`__.
 See the `installation steps <http://openresty.org/#Installation>`_ for ``ngx_openresty``.

-Alternatively, you can compile this module into the standard Nginx source distribution by hand:
+Alternatively, you can compile this module into the standard NGINX source distribution by hand:

-Grab the nginx source code from `nginx.org <http://nginx.org/>`_, for example, the version 1.7.2 (see `nginx compatibility <memc.compatibility_>`_), and then build the source with this module:
+Grab the NGINX source code from `nginx.org <http://nginx.org/>`_, for example, the version 1.7.2 (see `NGINX compatibility <memc.compatibility_>`_), and then build the source with this module:

 .. code-block:: bash